sixeyed/dak4.net/slides/sections/frontend-web.md

 ## All good

 We're in a good place now.
-This could be a 10-year old WebForms app, and now you can run it in Docker and move it to the cloud - **no code changes**!
+This could be a 15-year old WebForms app, and now you can run it in Docker and move it to Kubernetes in the cloud **with no code changes**!

 It's also a great starting point for modernizing the application.